The one with the voice of Peppa Pig. And a metric fuck-tonne of trees.

 - Skewed Priorities:

-- Danny's more upset that Clara has been lying about her adventures with the Doctor then he is happy that an expert is on the case.
+- Danny's more upset that Clara has been lying about her adventures with the Doctor than he is happy that an expert is on the case.
 Also, he's more concerned with Maebh being with the Doctor than lost in the mysterious forest.

 - Space Whale Aesop: Psychologically disturbed kids who hear voices shouldn't be given medication, because the voices actually belong to benevolent tree fairies trying to help humankind.

 - Starfish Aliens: The trees were created by dust-like creatures which have lived as long as the Earth and can spontaneously grow entire trees worldwide in one night.
+These, the Doctor hypothesizes are the inspiration for human conceptions of Fair Folk.

 - Status Quo Is God: On a planetary scale.
 The overgrown forest conveniently disappears into thin air once its purpose is fulfilled, and people will also quickly forget what happened.